bryanyi/loadbalancer-go/README.md

 Similarly to Spring's API Gateway, there's a YAML file to register the endpoints that will be used.

+This project also served to help get some practice using Go for the first time.

 ## Run the program

 - _NOTE_: This program uses ports 5001, 5002, 5003, 5004, 5005, and 9000.
 9000 is the loadbalancer, and the rest are the simple servers that are cycled through.